wp-pro-club/worker/readme.txt

 == Changelog ==

+= 4.9.0 =

+- New: Support for a future release of file management.
+- We will stop supporting PHP 5.2 in the next version.

 = 4.8.1 =

 - Fix: Edge case where a backup might fail due to API call payload.